 As Pakyong Airport sits approximately 60 km from the India-China border, it is considered strategically important.
 Border disputes have gripped this Himalayan region for decades.
 The 2017 China–India border standoff took place over the Doklam pass on the tri-junction between China, India and Bhutan, situated roughly 54 km west of Pakyong Airport.

-As per the 2013 Land Acquisition Act, the agricultural land is calculated four times of actual price in rural area along with cent percent solatium of houses and standing properties of the land.
-The Act also said that the affected families have to be rehabilitated and resettled in proper way and also have to be provided one time assistance grant and employment in the said project, which is yet to be provided.
+As per the 2013 Land Acquisition Act, the agricultural land is calculated four times of actual price in a rural area along with cent per cent solatium of houses and standing properties of the land.
+The Act also said that the affected families have to be rehabilitated and resettled in a proper way and also have to be provided one-time assistance grant and employment in the said project, which is yet to be provided.

-As per the information provided by the State Authority the Airport has been built in a total area of 201 acres at an altitude of 4500ft at an estimated cost Rs.605 crore.
-The length of the runway is 1700 meters (1.7 kms), while the width is 30 meters.
-The Terminal building is in the area of 3000 square meters with a capacity of 100 passengers (50 incoming and 50 outgoing).
+As per the information provided by the State Authority, the Airport has been built in a total area of 201 acres at an altitude of 4500ft at an estimated cost Rs.605 crore.
+The length of the runway is 1700 meters (1.7 km), while the width is 30 meters.
+The Terminal building is in the area of 3000 square meters with a capacity of 100 passengers (50 incomings and 50 outgoings).

-State Government Officials shared that it was initially a difficult proposition because of the terrain, and it was an engineering challenge to convert a hill into a flat land.
+State Government Officials shared that it was initially a difficult proposition because of the terrain, and it was an engineering challenge to convert a hill into flat land.
 He shared that one side of the hill was excavated and the other side of the land was filled with the same materials.
-The hill cutting and land filling was done for a long stretch of 2 kms.
-It is informed that the run way is roughly about 1700 mts long, and can handle an 80-seater aircraft.
+The hill cutting and landfilling was done for a long stretch of 2 km.
+It is informed that the runway is roughly about 1700 mts long, and can handle an 80-seater aircraft.
 The aircraft pilots have been specifically trained for take-off and landing procedures in these conditions.
 It is also informed that eco-friendly methods and technology like Geo-Grid was used to build the Airport.

 The opening of the Pakyong Airport has also given way to scamsters finding their way to Sikkim with fraud job offers.
 A few instances have come to light wherein jobseekers are being offered jobs in the Pakyong Airport on payment of a certain amount of money.